 One thing I found very interesting was the type of tool used had an impact on the effectiveness.
 The studies I found primarily examined Twitter, Facebook, and Edmodo.
 Of these, Twitter and Facebook had positive results for developing an effective online PLN, whereas Edmodo didn’t appear to be very effective.

 My paper is linked here so you can see the whole work.
-I still need to do some revisions to get it ready for publication, but I welcome any feedback readers want to offer.
+I still need to do some revisions to get it up to publication standards, but I welcome any feedback readers want to offer.
 Do you think online PLNs are valuable for all teachers?

 This week in my current class, Teacher Tech Integration and Professional Development, we were asked to make a visual representation of some knowledge or entry-level skills teachers need for technology integration.
 I decided to use Google Docs and Google Drawings then made a screencast explanation (embedded below).